Ravenswood School for Girls

 Ravenswood is a Uniting Church, Kindergarten to Year 12 Day and Boarding school which aims to equip and inspire girls to participate in and contribute to our evolving global society.
 Based in Gordon on Sydney’s North Shore, Ravenswood is one of Australia’s leading independent girls’ schools, offering holistic education with a strong academic focus.

-Poet Eunice Andrada will deliver a poetic performance and Q&A session for Year 10 students at Ravenswood School for Girls.
-Exploring themes of culture, family, and displacement from her latest collection Flood Damages (Giramondo), Eunice's performance will shed light on the expieriences of being an immigrant in Australia and assist students in their Poetry Unit this term.
+On 1 May 2019, RR poet Eunice Andrada delivered a poetic performance and Q&A session for Year 10 students at Ravenswood School for Girls.
+Exploring themes of culture, family, and displacement from her latest collection Flood Damages (Giramondo), Eunice's performance shed light on the expieriences of being an immigrant in Australia, and assisted students in their Poetry Unit this term.